◼︎ ANCiENT HISTORY

 • Understand more academic language

-• Handle more abstract & nonfiction texts
+• Engage more abstract & nonfiction texts

-• Infer meaning instead of relying on pictures or simple decoding
+• Infer meaning (instead of relying on pictures or simple decoding)

-• Read independently across all content areas
+• Read independently across many content areas

 • For students who haven’t built a deep enough vocabulary or background knowledge, comprehension suffers—even if their decoding skills are solid.